 Helping ensure students are also fit and healthy, many of the university sponsors have opened their sporting facilities to their UTC.

 How are they assessed?

 The award has three levels, and students are required to show they have learnt, completed work experience and have those all-important soft skills.

 Further information and reviews by the Good Schools Guide on UTCs will shortly be available here.

-Academy schools are also often are created in partnership with local private schools or businesses and tend to specialise in a subject related to their sponsors' industry.
+Academy schools are also often are created in partnership with local private schools or businesses and tend to specialise in a subject related to their sponsor’s industry.
 Being closely aligned with their sponsor and its industry helps students with work experience and mentoring opportunities.
-The City of London Academy, for example, focuses on Business and Enterprise which is a perfect fit with their sponsor The City of London Corporation.
+The City of London Academy, for example, focuses on business and enterprise, which is a perfect fit with their sponsor The City of London Corporation.